 Smart auto-refresh is the most advanced technology of the three and definitely the most versatile.
 In its essence, it’s a combination of the time based and event-based methods, while also taking viewability into account.
-It’s highly configurable and gives you maximum control over when and how ads are refreshing.
-If you’re concerned with the user experience you can create a rather conservative setup.
-In case you’re struggling to reach any monetization goals you may want to go aggressive instead.
+It’s highly configurable and gives you maximum control over when and how ads are refreshing on the page.
+If you’re concerned with the user experience from refreshed ads you can create a rather conservative setup.
+In case you’re struggling to reach any monetization goals with ad refresh, you may want to go aggressive instead.

-The biggest difference between smart auto-refresh and any of the other types is that it can track viewability.
-Also, it only reloads the placements when they’ve been in view for a certain amount of time.
-That’s extremely useful for publishers as it is preventing viewability rates to become completely obliterated.
-Once the damage is done, it could be difficult to reverse.
-The way marketplaces evaluate your inventory is complex and includes a lot of historical data.
-Even if you decide to go back to your original static setup it could be a while before things are back to normal.
-Not to mention that having to constantly balance between higher CPMs and additional inventory volumes, always wondering if you’re missing out, can be a stressful experience.
+The biggest difference between smart auto-refresh and any of the other types of ad refresh is that it can track viewability.
+Also, it only reloads the placements when they’ve been in view for a certain amount of time in line with the user action.
+Having to constantly balance between higher CPMs and additional ad inventory volumes, always wondering if you’re missing out, can be a stressful experience.

 If you’d like to find out more, check out our Smart React solution and sign up for a free trial.
-Our representatives will give you a comprehensive consultation to find out the best configuration for you and guide through the integration process.
-Get in touch and get going with the modern way to refresh ad placements today!
+Our representatives will give you a comprehensive consultation to find out the best ad refresh configuration for you and guide through the integration process.
+Get in touch and get going with the modern way to use ad refresh on ad placements on your page today!